geoffles/geoffles.github.io/_posts/2019-01-31-progress-in-bash.md

 # The Basics

-Progress reporting is achieved by rewriting the same line on the output, which can be achieved with a carriage return character `\r` and pritning the formatted progress message.
+Progress reporting is achieved by rewriting the same line on the output, which can be achieved with a carriage return character `\r` and printing the formatted progress message.

 You may want something like the following: